 Some chairs commonly used in houses can create problems for the person's transfer if the chairs are too low and the person reclines back into the chair.
-The preferred chair height and profile should allow the person's feet to sit flat on the floor with their back upright and supported against the backrest.
+The preferred chair height and profile should allow the person's feet to sit flat on the floor with the persons back upright and supported against the backrest.
 Chairs with arms are preferred for sitting to standing transfers.
 However, chair arms may obstruct lateral transfers between a chair and wheelchair.

 A possible solution may be chair raisers under the legs or a raised platform under the chair.
-This option needs to suit the individual person and the correct height may need to be decided following an assessment from an Occupational Therapist or Physiotherapist to ensure this is safe.
+This option needs to suit the individual person and the correct height may need to be decided following an assessment from an Occupational Therapist or Physiotherapist to ensure this is safe

-Handrails and grab rails
+Handrail and grab rails

 Handrails or grab rails are especially important for people who are partially mobile.
-The fitting of rails requires specialist knowledge about angles, heights and weight loading.
+The fitting of rails requires specialist knowledge.
+Grab rails in toilets may not be suitable if they are too far from the toilet.
 Rails and other wall-mounted equipment can only be fitted in areas where there are no pipes along the wall in a bathroom or toilet.
-Community occupational therapists and physiotherapists can advise angles and heights of rails and have names of builders who can install them.